huggingface/transformers/docs/source/en/custom_models.md

 ## AutoClass support

-The [AutoClass](./models#autoclass) API is a shortcut for automatically loading the correct architecture for a given model.
-It may be convenient for your users to add this API to your custom model.
+The [AutoClass](./models#model-classes) API is a shortcut for automatically loading the correct architecture for a given model.
+It may be convenient to enable this for users when loading your custom model.

 Make sure you have the `model_type` attribute (must be different from existing model types) in the configuration class and `config_class` attribute in the model class.
-With the [`~AutoConfig.register`] method, add the custom configuration and model to the [AutoClass](./models#autoclass) API.
+With the [`~AutoConfig.register`] method, add the custom configuration and model to the [AutoClass](./models#model-classes) API.

 > [!TIP]
 > The first argument to [`AutoConfig.register`] must match the `model_type` attribute in the custom configuration class, and the first argument to [`AutoModel.register`] must match the `config_class` of the custom model class.